dineshUmasankar/YARTBML/docs/src/specification.md

 \pagebreak

 ### 3.5 Accessing Elements
-Elements in arrays and hashes are accessed using index expressions.
+Elements in arrays and hashmaps are accessed using index expressions.
 ```
-Hash
+Hashmaps
 <index_expression> ::=
 	<identifier> "[" <expression> "]"
 <index_expression> ::=